 Your job as a buddy, in most scenarios, is to meet the diver at depth and ascend with them to the surface, ready to intervene if anything goes wrong.
 It does not matter how you get to the prescribed depth, just that you are there waiting.
 I usually recommend pulling down the line to save your energy.
 You should always be diving with a dive line and the diver attached to the line by a freediving lanyard.
 Here are some key points to remember:

 - Know how deep the diver is going to dive, roughly how long their dive will be, and where they expect you to meet them.
-On a depth dive this should usually be at least 10m deep.
+On a depth dive, this should usually be at least 10m deep.

 - After the diver has left the surface, if you cannot see them for the whole of the dive, hold onto the dive line.
-You should be able to feel the vibration of the lanyard running down the rope, it stopping, and then a pull when the diver begins the ascent.
+You should be able to feel the vibration of the lanyard running down the rope, it stops, and then a pull when the diver begins the ascent.
 This, as well as timing the dive, helps you decide when is best to leave the surface to meet the diver.
 Some dive set-ups include the use of a ‘fish finder’ so that you can see the progress of the diver and when they make their turn to come back up.

 - When descending down the dive line to meet the diver, make sure you look where you are going to ensure you do not collide with them.

-- When you get the correct depth, hold onto the line to keep you at depth and do not let go until the diver’s eyes are level with yours.
+- When you get the correct depth, hold onto the line to keep you at depth, and do not let go until the diver’s eyes are level with yours.

 - Ascend at the same time as the diver.
 If they speed up, you speed up.
 If they slow down, you slow down.
 If you are going too fast then splay your legs and arms to slow yourself down.